End-2-End-Technologies-Inc/libmodbus-e2e/README.md

 # A groovy modbus library

-## End 2 End Technologies Notice
+## End 2 End Technologies LLC Notice

-This is private variant of the `libmodbus` maintained by the End 2 End Technologies, LLC. for its own purposes.
+This is private variant of the `libmodbus` maintained by the End 2 End Technologies LLC ("E2E"). for its own purposes.
 However, in order to comply with conditions of the LGPL license, source code of this variant is made public through this repository.

 You are allowed to use this variant of `libmodbus` according to conditions of the LGPL license, including, but not limited to, creating derivative works.
-However, for this variant, feature requests are not accepted, pull requests also not accepted, and End 2 End Technogies will maintain additional feature set, not available in the original `libmodbus`, and some other differences from the original library on its own discretion.
+However, for this variant, feature requests are not accepted, pull requests also not accepted, and E2E will maintain additional feature set, not available in the original `libmodbus`, and some other differences from the original library on its own discretion.
 Please send your feature requests to the original `libmodbus`.
 However, bug reports related to this variant of the library are always welcome.